The film opened in theaters nationwide on April 4 and by April 11 had grossed more than 100 billion VND.

 Scene of soldiers showing their determination to fight.

 The film is set in 1967 at the Binh An Dong base, Cu Chi tunnels - the "steel citadel" in the resistance war against the US.
-The guerrilla team of 21 people, led by soldier Bay Theo (Thai Hoa), operates secretly in a complex underground tunnel system.
+The 21-member guerrilla team, led by soldier Bay Theo (Thai Hoa), operates secretly in a complex underground tunnel system.
 This time, they are assigned to protect the base so that the strategic intelligence team of soldier Hai Thung (Hoang Minh Triet) can transmit secret information via radio waves.
 When discovered by the US army, the guerrilla team must face fierce sweeps using tanks, bombs, toxic chemicals...
 The unequal battle is fierce and each soldier is sacrificed, but they still fight steadfastly until the last moment to complete the mission.

-The film has a wonderful soundtrack and sound, along with a very realistic set design of the Cu Chi tunnels, making viewers breathless in every frame underground and the scenes of bombs falling, bullets exploding, fires burning… on the ground.
+The film has a wonderful soundtrack and sound, along with a very realistic set design of the Cu Chi tunnels, making the audience breathless in every frame underground and the scenes of bombs falling, bullets exploding, fires burning… on the ground.
 In addition to the fighting scenes, the film also explores the emotional lives of the soldiers, their inner struggles and mistakes due to repressed inhibitions…

-“Tunnels are people’s war” is an important message that director Bui Thac Chuyen incorporated through the proud departure of a character in the film.
+“Tunnels are people's war” is an important message that director Bui Thac Chuyen incorporated through the proud departure of a character in the film.
 This scene makes viewers proud of the intelligence and courage of the revolutionary soldier when directly facing and negotiating with the enemy.
-The film’s title “Sun in the Dark” is also an affirmation that: war can bury people underground but can never obscure the will to rise up, to light up the nation’s long-term revolutionary path to the Great Victory of Spring 1975.
-The film is also a bridge for today’s young generation to understand and appreciate more the value of peace.
+The film's title "Sun in the Dark" is also an affirmation that: war can bury people underground but can never obscure the will to rise up, to light up the nation's long-term revolutionary path to the Great Victory of Spring 1975.
+The film is also a bridge for today's young generation to understand and appreciate more the value of peace .

 Source: https://baocantho.com.vn/-dia-dao-mat-troi-trong-bong-toi-nghet-tho-va-day-cam-xuc--a185340.html